dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 * Blocks access to Blue Lake from Salubra
 * Key is at the Infected Vengefly by crossroads well

-## Lurker's Door

-* Blocks access to Pale Lurker from Colosseum
-* Key is at Great Hopper by the King's Idol

 ## Mantis Door

 * Blocks access to Mantis Village core from Bretta Bench